 The views on the Swan River are beautiful but the area has yet to grow a real personality in my opinion.
 Still, it’s better than what the Perth waterfront was a few years and it’s a departure point for the ferry to Rottnest Island.

-Elizabeth Quay comes to life at night and I would recommend the Melbourne Hotel just nearby, for modern comfort in a grand old pub.
+Elizabeth Quay comes to life at night and I would recommend this CBD Studio in Perth.

 The Bell Tower